 Don’t push through it – I did initially think, well, maybe it would get better if I kept cycling, even when it hurts.
 Don’t try that because it does not work, it just got worse until I ended up sitting on a cushion at home on my bed.
 It was that sore, listen to your body.

 Padded shorts – I got some padded cycling shorts.
 They did help a little, but honestly not a lot, you have to keep wearing the same item for extended periods, which would mean buying many of them.
-It is worth a try, but it was not a massive success for me, the padding did not take much of the soreness away.
+It is worth a try, but it was not a massive success for me, the padding did not take much of the soreness away, I no longer use them.

-Seat Position – You should try to alter your position.
+Seat Position – You should try to alter your position, saddle adjustment is a trial-and-error thing.
 This did help a little as if you move the seat it will enable you to sit on a different part of your behind, so try this to see if you can find a less painful position.

 New Seat – When I got a new bike I also got a new seat, which was wider and softer.
 This was a massive improvement, so this is a solution.
 I just got a wide soft one.